 The key is: have a workflow you stick to and optimize from time to time.

-Video can be easy once you’ve optimized the process.
+Video can be easy to help sell books once you’ve optimized the process.

 Think about what your readers would enjoy and how you can provide them with new value through video.
 Also, work on a strategic plan to gain new readership through the power of video.